taskworld/tw-api-samples/tw-slack-bot/README.md

 1. Setup environment variables (See .env.sample).
 2. Setup your slack bot.
 3. Setup your slash commands to call the `/twctask` route.
-4. Setup your interactive commands to call the `/actions` route.
+4. Setup your interactive components to call the `/actions` route.
 3. Setup a tunnel from your localhost to your slack bot slash commands.
 4. yarn && yarn start
 5. In your channel setup with your slack bot, try `/twctask hello world` and a task should be created.